- APCD Board

 - SLO Car Free

 The term asbestos refers to several types of fibrous minerals.
 It can be found in a variety of natural and man-made environments.
 Asbestos from either source can be a health concern if inhaled.
+The District is delegated authority for two separate asbestos regulations.

-Up until the 1970s, some 3,000 types of products were made with asbestos fibers.
+Some 3,000 types of products were made with asbestos fibers.
 Below is the description of the two main categories of asbestos used in building materials.

 |Regulated Asbestos-Containing Material (RACM)||Contains greater than 1% asbestos and is friable: can be crumbled, pulverized or reduced to powder by hand when dry||